Australia is such an amazing, large and diverse country. With desert, tropical and city landscapes there is a lot on offer for the traveller.

 Perth, otherwise known as the most isolated capital city is located far on the west coast of Australia.
 Due to this reason, it is not the most commonplace for the traveller, though this doesn’t mean you should overlook it!
 It is a wonderful, chilled out city with some of the most amazing beaches which will not be overcrowded.

 Queensland is a very popular place for backpackers.
 Containing the nightlight and touristy attractions of the Gold Coast, as well as the beautiful tropical rainforests of Daintree National Park.
 Make sure you set some time aside to explore the beautiful ocean off the Coast.
 With The Great Barrier Reef a diving or snorkelling experience is a must.
 Do not miss the chance to witness the ultimate paradise with a trip to Fraser Island or the Whitsundays.
+This is the perfect place to do a bit of a roadie and check out some of the best sights in Queensland on the Great Barrier Reef Drive.

 There are some amazing things to see and do in the Northern Territory.
 Take a camel safari across the outback, see the rich red sand and experience the aboriginal culture.
 The capital, Alice Springs is the general travel hub for people exploring the state.
 Make sure you visit Uluru otherwise known as one of Australia’s best attractions!